evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 Grafana supports many different storage back-ends for your time series data ([data-source](https://grafana.com/docs/grafana/latest/datasources/#data-sources)).
 Each data-source has a specific Query Editor that is customized for the features and capabilities that the particular data-source exposes.

-By no surprise, [Azure Monitor](https://grafana.com/docs/grafana/latest/datasources/azuremonitor/) is one of the supported data-sources.
+It is not a surprise that [Azure Monitor](https://grafana.com/docs/grafana/latest/datasources/azuremonitor/) is one of the supported data-sources.

 #### Azure Monitor data-source